tourfl/mondrian_factory/README.md

 ```

 ### Pathes
-Next, you copy the **startup.m** file (:danger: **it assumes you have put the two repositories in your Matlab folder**) to your Matlab folder.
+Next, you copy the **startup.m** file (:warning: **it assumes you have put the two repositories in your Matlab folder**) to your Matlab folder.
 It will automaticaly add the good folders to your Matlab path.

 It is now installed! :camel: